-Turkish airstrikes kill Kurdish forces battling ISIS
+Turkish airstrikes kill US-backed Kurdish forces battling ISIS

 Story highlights

-- Kurdish Peshmerga and YPG forces have proven effective on ground in fighting ISIS

-- Tuesday's strikes by Turkey killed some of these Kurdish fighters in Iraq and Syria
+(CNN)The Turkish military carried out airstrikes Tuesday in Iraq and Syria, saying it was targeting the Kurdistan Workers Party, or PKK, a group it considers to be terrorist.

+In a written statement, the Turkish armed forces said it had "neutralized" 70 PKK "terrorist" fighters -- 40 in northern Iraq and 30 others in northeastern Syria.

-(CNN)The Turkish military on Tuesday killed more than 20 members of Kurdish militia groups, some of which the United States is assisting in the fight against ISIS.
+But two other Kurdish groups, which the United States is assisting in the fight against ISIS, said the strikes killed more than 20 of their fighters.

-Five of the casualties were among Kurdish fighters in northern Iraq, known as Peshmerga.
+Five of those casualties were among Kurdish fighters in northern Iraq, known as Peshmerga.

 Others were reported by the YPG, a Kurdish group in northern Syria.

 Both groups have proven to be some of the most effective fighting forces on the ground against ISIS.
-Yet Tuesday's airstrikes exposed the complicated tangle of Kurdish militant groups in the region, and the tough choices that the United States faces in its regional alliances in the battle against ISIS.
+Tuesday's airstrikes exposed the complicated tangle of Kurdish militant groups in the region, and the tough choices that the United States faces in its regional alliances in the battle against ISIS.

-The five Peshmerga fighters were killed apparently in error when Turkish warplanes carried out airstrikes on nearby positions of another group that Turkey considers to be terrorists, the Kurdish Workers Party, or PKK, which is usually based in Turkey.

-The strikes hit at dawn on Mount Sinjar, west of Mosul, Iraq, according to a spokesman for the Peshmerga ministry.
+The five Peshmerga fighters were killed apparently in error when Turkish warplanes carried out airstrikes at dawn on Mount Sinjar, west of Mosul, on nearby positions of the PKK, according to a spokesman for the Peshmerga ministry.
 Nine others were injured and transferred to a nearby hospital.

-The Peshmerga later released a statement blaming the strikes on the presence of the PKK group, which it said it has long asked to leave the Mount Sinjar area.
+The Peshmerga released a statement blaming the strikes on the presence of the PKK group, which is usually based in Turkey.
+It said it has long asked the PKK to leave the Mount Sinjar area.

 "One of our Peshmerga military posts is located very close to the airstrikes and was hit by mistake," Halgord Hikmat, spokesman for the Peshmerga ministry, told CNN.